ALavault/alavault.github.io/_posts/2020-06-30-writing_tuto_1_basics.md

 > Mary had a little lamb.
 One day the lamb disappeared.
 But Mary had a great kebab that day.

 Here, we have a "good" sentence : consonance, dissonance, rhythm and resolution.
-But the resolution might not be the on expected.
+But the resolution might not be the one you expected.

 Musical ideas can also be written has dialogues : it is known as *call and response*.